Climate Solutions Council members

 She has over 30 years of global experience in climate change and energy management, policy development, project management, and engineering.
 Her extensive career encompasses diverse industry sectors and consultancy roles, providing her with a comprehensive understanding of environmental and climate challenges.

-Danielle (DJ) Pohl is president of the Fraser Valley Labour Council and chair of the BC Federation of Labour Climate Change Committee.
-DJ is a paralegal with the BC Prosecution Service in Chilliwack and is a member of the BC General Employees’ Union (BCGEU).
-Within the BCGEU she is an elected local officer and is appointed to the Provincial Executive Environment Committee where she helps set policy and direction for environmental issues.
-DJ is also passionate about water rights and is engaged in organizing around environmental and social justice issues in the community.
+Danielle (DJ) Pohl is the vice president for the Administrative Professionals Component 12 of the BC General Employees' Union (BCGEU).
+DJ is a paralegal with the BC Prosecution Service in Chilliwack and is currently the treasurer for the Fraser Valley Labour Council.
+Within the labour movement, DJ is a member of the BC Federation of Labour Climate, Justice and Jobs Committee and is also appointed to the BCGEU Provincial Executive Environment Committee.
+She participates in national and international labour, climate and just transition initiatives and is also passionate about organizing around environmental and social justice issues in the community.
 She has a Bachelor of Arts in criminal justice from the University of the Fraser Valley and has spent most of her life in the Fraser Valley where she lives today.

-Andrea Reimer is a community organizer.
-In 2002 she was elected to the Vancouver School Board, and then to three terms on the Vancouver City Council where she led the Greenest City initiative and was instrumental in making Vancouver the first major city in the Americas to commit to 100% renewable energy.
+Andrea Reimer is a long-time community organizer, educator and policymaker.
+She served four terms in local government in Vancouver, including 10 years at Vancouver City Council (2008-2018) where she led the Greenest City initiative, and was instrumental in making Vancouver the first major city in the Americas to commit to 100 percent renewable energy and the first government in Canada to commit to implementing the articles of the United Nations Declaration on the Rights of Indigenous Peoples Act.

-From 2008 to 2018 Andrea was appointed to the Metro Vancouver Regional District, helped found the BC Municipal Climate Leadership Council, and was vice chair of the national Green Municipal Fund.
+During her time at Vancouver City Council, Andrea was also appointed to the Metro Vancouver Regional District where she was vice-chair of the Climate Action Committee.
+She also served as the vice chair of the national Green Municipal Fund.

 Michelle Staples, mayor of Duncan